Exploring Talc Free Bronzers

 To be completely transparent, as we always strive to be, the FDA still considers talc as generally recognized to be safe.
 But, we don’t know how much that takes away from the fact that where talc is mined, asbestos is also close by.
 Because these powdery minerals are mined in such close proximity, it doesn’t take much for asbestos to contaminate the widely-used cosmetic ingredient.

-The biggest brands using talc in their product, like Johnson & Johnson, contend that cosmetic grade talc is akin to pharmaceutical grade talc.
+The biggest brands using talc in their product, like Johnson & Johnson, contend that cosmetic-grade talc is akin to pharmaceutical-grade talc.
 That is, it’s only ever mined from places that are certified safe.
 However, that same big brand has faced a host of lawsuits in recent years that attempt to establish a link between talc use and the development of cancer, especially ovarian cancer.

 There is no conclusive evidence that demonstrates that link.
 But there’s also not a lot of evidence to the contrary.
-Which is why we think going talc-free is to err on the side of caution.
+This is why we think going talc-free is to err on the side of caution.
 Not to mention that, besides cancer, this ingredient has been linked to respiratory illness and skin irritation.

-But one of our biggest reasons for support talc-free options is that these brands also tend to leave out other potentially harmful chemicals, including parabens and phthalates.
+But one of our biggest reasons for supporting talc-free options is that these brands also tend to leave out other potentially harmful chemicals, including parabens and phthalates.
 When these brands got woke about the potential dangers of something so widely used as talc, they decided to look further into their formulas and develop bronzers and other makeup products that do you far more good than harm.
 They tend to be filled with natural and organic ingredients whose only side effects include hydration, nourishment, and restoration.

 If you’re looking for other talc-free formulas – consider our run-downs on the best of talc-free setting powder, talc-free eyeshadow, talc-free foundations, and talc-free blush.
 Alternatively, consider our overview of the best talc-free makeup brands!